deeprjs/deepr/README.md

 #### 2. `"sourceKey=>targetKey"` variant

-If we specify 2 different source and target, the result of the evaluation of `sourceKey` will appear below a key called `targetKey` in the response.
+If source and target are different, the result of the evaluation of `sourceKey` will appear under a key called `targetKey` in the response.

 For example `createdAt=>date` key means the `createdAt` field (or method) result will appear under a key called `date` in the response.

 In this case, you can think about the `target` as a way to create aliases, a way to rename things in the query response (similar to [GraphQL aliases](https://graphql.org/learn/queries/#aliases)).

-By using aliases, it is possible to execute a method several times with different parameters, avoiding conflict names inside the current context.
+By using aliases, it is possible to execute a method several times with different parameters, avoiding name collisions inside the result.

-For example, in the following request, we first call `movies` method and assign the result to `actionMovies`.
+For example, in the following query, we first call `movies` method and assign the result to `actionMovies`.
 Then, we call the same `movies` method, with different parameters, and assign the result to `dramaMovies`.

 ```json
 {